【Linux】systemctl

 $ systemctl --failed

-# Show the status of a unit:
+# Show the status of a service:

-$ systemctl status <unit>
+$ systemctl status <service_nma>

 For instance, when checking the status of an Nginx server, you may see output like this: